romanmatv/travelers-rest-bulk-mod/RestlessCheats/readme.md

 ## Teleporter

-With the ModKey Clicked and the "Broom" (Mop) held Fly to the set Teleportation Destination (Bar/Bed);
+With the ModKey Clicked and the "Broom" (Mop) will Fly to the set Teleportation Destination (Bar/Bed);